tomedunn/the-finished-book/_theory/xp-dnd-vs-pathfinder.md

 </div>

 # Introduction
 This will be a bit different from my typical post.
 Until now, I've exclusively covered the game mechanics of D&D 5th edition (D&D 5e), but in this post I'd like to take a look at how the XP and encounter building rules in Pathfinder 2nd edition (PF 2e) work.
-Hopefully, will server as an interesting contrast between the two systems and a good test of the theoretical approaches I've developed so far in my analysis of D&D 5e's encounter building rules.
+Hopefully, this will server as an interesting contrast between the two systems and a good test of the theoretical approaches I've developed so far in my analysis of D&D 5e's monsters and encounter building rules.

 # PF 2e encounter building overview

-Just like in D&D 5e, the encounter building rules in PF 2e can be boiled down to calculating an XP value for the encounter based on the monsters in it and comparing it against the party's XP thresholds to determine the encounter's difficulty.
+Just like in D&D 5e, the [encounter building rules](https://2e.aonprd.com/Rules.aspx?ID=497) in PF 2e can be boiled down to calculating an XP value for the encounter based on the monsters in it and comparing that value against the party's XP thresholds to determine the encounter's difficulty.
 However, there are some key differences.

 * **Relative monster XP.** Monster XP values are determined by the monster's level (PF 2e's version of CR) _relative_ to the party's level.
 * **Fixed XP thresholds.** The party's XP thresholds do not change with the party's level.